-We rely on third parties to conduct some or all aspects of our vector production, product manufacturing, companion diagnostic testing, reagent manufacturing, protocol development, research, and preclinical and clinical testing, and these third parties may not perform satisfactorily.
+We rely on third parties to conduct some or all aspects of our vector production, product manufacturing, combination product commercial supply, companion diagnostic testing, reagent manufacturing, protocol development, research, and preclinical and clinical testing, and these third parties may not perform satisfactorily.

-We do not currently, and do not expect to in the future, independently conduct all aspects of our vector production, product manufacturing, companion diagnostic testing, reagent manufacturing, protocol development, research and monitoring and management of our ongoing preclinical and clinical programs.
+We do not currently, and do not expect to in the future, independently conduct all aspects of our vector production, product manufacturing, combination product component supply, companion diagnostic testing, reagent manufacturing, protocol development, research and monitoring and management of our ongoing preclinical and clinical programs.
 We currently rely, and expect to continue to rely, on third parties with respect to these items, and control only certain aspects of their activities.